Skip to main content

 Refund Request Email to a Supplier After a Defective Delivery

-Use this supplier refund request email when a business or customer received damaged goods and needs a factual written record.
+Use this supplier refund request email when a business or customer receives damaged goods and needs a clear, factual written record.

 Subject: Refund Request for Defective Delivery - [Order Number]